dipaksarkar/docs/docs/bouncifypro/installation.md

 ## How to Get a License

-To use BouncifyPro, you need to obtain a valid license.
+To use BouncifyPro, you need to obtain a valid license directly from our website.
+We do not use Envato purchase codes.
 Please refer to the [How to Get a License Guide](/bouncifypro/how-to-get-license) for detailed instructions on acquiring and activating your license.

-## Install via GUI
+## Install via One-Click Installer

 1. **Create Database and Upload Files**
   - Upload all files into the root folder of your hosting (typically `public_html`), excluding the following directories: